autoplot/documentation/javadoc/org/das2/datum/format/NumberFormatUtil.md

-# org.das2.datum.format.NumberFormatUtilNote this is a copy of org.das2.util.NumberFormatUtil so that this can be an
+# org.das2.datum.format.NumberFormatUtil

- independent package.
+Note this is a copy of org.das2.util.NumberFormatUtil so that this can be an independent package.

-NumberFormatUtil( )
+# NumberFormatUtil( )

 ***